shaack/modlib/README.md

 ## The solution

-**ModLib** solves the problem by copying the sources from `node_modules` to a `lib` folder, so that an include on external dependencies is always found in a relative path under "../../lib", regardless of whether the code is in `/src` or `/web_modules`.
+**ModLib** solves the problem by copying the sources from `node_modules` to a `lib` folder, so that an include on external dependencies is always found in a relative path, regardless of whether the code is in `/src` or `/web_modules`.

 ## Usage